 - Tracing historical contexts and developments in Marx’s work over his lifetime

 - Focusing on Marxism as an interpretative strategy, paying special attention to its impact on literary criticism and cultural studies

 - Examining recent developments in Marxist theory, such as a stronger focus on the environment, climate crisis, and world ecology

 - Exploring the continued relevance of Marx and Marxism today.

-Preparing readers to approach his original texts, this guide ensures that readers of all levels will find Marx accessible, challenging and of continued relevance.
+This Routledge Critical Thinkers guide will enable readers to critically assess and interpret Marx’s major works, while also introducing his methods of critical analysis.
+Preparing readers to approach his original texts, this guide ensures that readers of all levels will find Marx accessible, challenging, and of continued relevance.

 Table of Contents

 Why Marx?
 Key Ideas 1.
 Biography 2.
 Sources of Ideas 3.
 The Communist Manifesto 4.
-Capital & Capitalism 5.
-Literature & Capitalism 6.
+Capital and Capitalism 5.
+Literature and Capitalism 6.
 Base and Superstructure 7.
 History 8.
 Class 9.
 Nature 10.
 Communism After Marx